TomasJot/LinkqualitysensorNano/README.md

 # LinkqualitysensorNano
 Link quality sensor for Frsky on Arduino Nano based on RealTadango LQ sensor.
 Custom name 5105.
 SBUS out connected through inverter to RX0, S-port - to D3.
 Lost frame detection based on tringle wave generation on one  or 2 channels.
-Failsafe duration is displayed on the same 5105 custom sensor every 10s for 1s
+Failsafe duration is displayed on the same 5105 custom sensor every 10s for 1s in 1/10 of a second.

 @define's :
 DISPLAYFS - maxim number of detected failsafes to display LOWCHAN - channel with triangle wave generation (one in 8ch mode, lower (1-8) channel in 16 channels mode.